 If you’re looking for answers following criminal charges for Driving While Intoxicated with a child passenger in the vehicle, contact our law office today.
 We have extensive experience defending individuals arrested for DWI while transporting a minor, and I’m sure we can help you too.

 Driving while impaired with a child passenger in the vehicle is classified as a State Jail Felony as prescribed by the Texas Penal Code.
 Persons convicted of the offense will face penalties as outlined by State Jail Felony sentencing guidelines as listed below.

 Jail Time: 180 Days to 2 Years

-Other Penalties: Felony Record, Drivers License Suspension
+Other Penalties: Felony Criminal Record, Texas Driver License Suspension

-Consider Lawyer Tad Nelson For Legal Representation
+Call Attorney Tad Nelson For Legal Counsel Today.

 You may be able to avoid jail if we have anything to say about it.

 We’ve represented thousands of Texans facing jail for DWI-related criminal offenses.
 The skill and quality of our criminal defense team have had more than a handful of these types of cases either dismissed, reduced to misdemeanor DWIs, or dropped by the prosecution for a myriad of reasons.

 If you’re afraid or facing anxiety due to uncertainty, you’ll be overcome with encouragement about your case after we share some of the strategies we employ when fighting for our clients.

 Although every case is different, the law is the same, and so is its mandate of the presumption of innocence.
 As licensed and experienced Texas DWI lawyers, it’s our duty to fight for your good name, freedom, and to ensure that your Constitutional Rights were not infringed.